For this tutorial we do not offer a free download of the pattern.

 Steps 1 and 2 - Cutting the pieces

 Piece P1 is divided into two parts.
-You must cut the correct pieces from the correct leather (split suede or smooth leather).
-Be careful when tracing the pattern and cutting the pieces.
+You must cut the correct pieces from the correct leather (suede or smooth leather).
+Take care when tracing the pattern and cutting the pieces.

-- Pieces P1-1, P6 and P7 will be cut from the suede crust.
+- Parts P1-1, P6 and P7 will be cut from the suede leather.

-- Pieces P1-2, P3 and P5 will be cut from smooth leather.
+- Parts P1-2, P3 and P5 will be cut from smooth leather.

-Before assembly, work the slices of the following pieces:
+Before assembly, work the edges of the following pieces:

-- all sides of the 2 P5 rooms,
+- all sides of the 2 P5 pieces,

 - the upper length of the 2 pieces P1-2.